Spatial decay of isolated magnetic hopfions in chiral helimagnets: Hopfion tails

 where $w=\eta\sqrt{h+q}$.
 This is a Bessel's-type equation and its solutions can be expressed as a linear combination of the spherical Hankel's functions with imaginary argument $\imath w t$ (proportional to modified spherical Bessel functions) of the first and second kind of the order $-2$, where $\imath=\sqrt{-1}$.
 The functions of the second kind diverge at $t\rightarrow\infty$ and must be removed from the linear combination.
 Thus, using Hankel's function asymptotic expansion, we have

 where $c$ is a constant.
-We can therefore conclude that hopfion tails decay exponentially and can be considered ``short''.
+In a particular case of $h=0$ this coincides with the asymptotic, derived in~\cite{DI79}.
+Note that, while the static equilibrium hopfion radius $x_0$ in~\cite{DI79} diverges, owing to the Hobart-Derrick theorem~\cite{Hobart1963,*Derrick1964}, the functional form of the asymptotic solution remains valid.
+The hopfion tails decay exponentially and can be considered ``short''.
 However, there is a catch.
 The rate of decay is $\propto\sqrt{h+q}$ and can become very small when $h$ comes close to $-q$, which is the stability boundary of the uniformly magnetized state when it is opposite to the applied field.
 Such situation is not impossible, but to say more it is necessary to study the isolated hopfion's stability and see how close it can approach this phase boundary.